Igglybuff/awesome-piracy/readme.md

 - [Letterboxd](https://letterboxd.com/) Your life in film
 - [Squawkr.io](https://www.squawkr.io/) sends notifications when movies are available for download.
 - [What is my movie?](https://www.whatismymovie.com/) AI-powered movie search.
 "Use your own words, or search with titles, actors, directors, genres etc. We find movies for you to watch."
-- [2160p BluRay Remux List](https://docs.google.com/spreadsheets/d/1qU8E0JT9JQk_BaBCxZS79tn7YmUyY4XBEpHPm3j16jI/edit#gid=1007191598) Complete list of all available 2160p remuxes
+- [2160p BluRay Remux List](https://docs.google.com/spreadsheets/d/1qU8E0JT9JQk_BaBCxZS79tn7YmUyY4XBEpHPm3j16jI/edit) Complete list of all available 2160p remuxes
 - [Flox](https://github.com/devfake/flox) Flox is a self-hosted movie, series and anime watch list.
 - [TVmaze](https://www.tvmaze.com/) TVmaze is a community of TV lovers and dedicated contributors that discuss and help maintain TV information on the web.
 - [JustWatch](https://www.justwatch.com/) On JustWatch you are able to find out where to watch your favorite movies & TV series
 - [WhereYouWatch](https://whereyouwatch.com/latest-reports/) Follow upcoming movies and receive email alerts when they are out online as a download or stream – pirated or via retail.
+- [Flickmetrix](https://flickmetrix.com/) Movie database search engine with disc/Netflix/Prime filtering

 ## Dashboards and Homepages
 - [Muximux](https://github.com/mescon/Muximux) A lightweight way to manage your HTPC